aws-amplify/amplify-swift/AmplifyPlugins/DataStore/Tests/DataStoreHostApp/AWSDataStorePluginAuthCognitoTests/README.md

-## DataStore with Auth Integration Tests
+## DataStore with Auth Cognito Integration Tests

 The following steps demonstrate how to setup a GraphQL endpoint with AppSync and Cognito User Pools.
 This configuration is used to run the tests in `AWSDataStoreCategoryPluginAuthIntegrationTests.swift`.